selendra/selendra-wiki/docs/maintain/maintain-guides-how-to-nominate-selendra.md

 You can generate your stash and controller account via any of the recommended methods that are detailed on the [account generation][] page.

-Starting with runtime version v23 natively included in client version [0.8.23](https://github.com/paritytech/polkadot/releases/tag/v0.8.23), payouts can go to any custom address.
-If you'd like to redirect payments to an account that is neither the controller nor the stash account, set one up.
-Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards.

-## Using Selendra-Portal UI
+## Using Selendra-Portal

 ### Step 1: Bond your tokens

-On the [Selendra-Portal UI](https://portal.selendra.org) navigate to the "Staking" tab (within the "Network" menu).
+On the [Selendra-Portal](https://portal.selendra.org) navigate to the "Staking" tab (within the "Network" menu).

 The "Staking Overview" subsection will show you all the active validators and their information -